Gestalt psychology: Law of past experience

 The law of past experience implies that under some circumstances visual stimuli are categorized according to past experience.
-If two objects tend to be observed within close proximity, or small temporal intervals, the objects are more likely to be perceived together.
+If objects tend to be observed within close proximity, or small temporal intervals, the objects are more likely to be perceived together.
 For example, the English language contains 26 letters that are grouped to form words using a set of rules.
 If an individual reads an English word they have never seen, they use the law of past experience to interpret the letters "L" and "I" as two letters beside each other, rather than using the law of closure to combine the letters and interpret the object as an uppercase U.

 Music

 An example of the Gestalt movement in effect, as it is both a process and result, is a music sequence.
 People are able to recognise a sequence of perhaps six or seven notes, despite them being transposed into a different tuning or key.
 An early theory of gestalt grouping principles in music was composer-theorist James Tenney's Meta+Hodos (1961).
-Auditory Scene Analysis as developed by Albert Bregman further extends a gestalt approach to the analysis of sound perception.
+Auditory scene analysis as developed by Albert Bregman further extends a gestalt approach to the analysis of sound perception.